Rakeela/dragora-notes/notes-on-potential-applicability-of-rna-vaccination-to-treatment-of-schizophrenia.md

 This looks like someone thinking in a similar vein to what I was thinking, without having access to prospective new technologies for attacking this novel treatment target.
 This is the kind of thing I was looking for.

 ---
+I need to establish a necessary connection between antigen treatment and RNA vaccination.
+I don't fully understand this process yet.
+It should shape my searching, and supports reading more about the potential applicability of RNA vaccination to allergies and arthritis.
+I'm reading something that I believe I've cited before for other work.

+https://www.hindawi.com/journals/jir/2015/797421/ (Hattinger, E.  Scheiblhofer, S.  Roesler, E.  Thalhamer, T.  Thalhamer, J.  Weiss, R.  (2015, Oct 18)  Prophylactic mRNA Vaccination against Allergy Confers Long-Term Memory Responses and Persistent Protection in Mice.  *Journal of Immunology*.
+Retrieved 2021-2-5.)

+I hope that I'll be able to demonstrate shared action between this anti-allergen process and anti-arthritis interventions using RNA, thereby demonstrating extensibility across antigen-mediated neuroinflammatory diseases as well.

+---
 Back to [[Author's Nonfiction]]